 The Kowalske team will be in communication with you during construction to answer any questions and prepare you for each stage of the project.
 We set up a group text for you to message us with any questions or concerns.
 This will keep everyone (you, designer, project manager, etc.) in the loop.
 Your designer will make periodic site visits to check on your project.

 Although we will be there with you every step of the way, you will need to make lots of decisions during your project.
 For example, how high do you want the decorative tile, the showerhead and the towel bar?
 These are just a few of things we will need your input on.
 If you want to leave those decisions entirely up to us, that’s fine, just let us know.

-At the end of your project, there will be “punch list items” we need to complete.
-The painter needs to do some touch ups, one of the drawer pulls needs to be tightened.
+We will work with you to create a “punch list” of final tasks that we need to complete.
+For example: the painter needs to do some touch ups, one of the drawer pulls needs to be tightened.
 What about the pendant light that came broken?
-These take the longest and can be very frustrating when you want your project done.
+We know this phase can be frustrating because you want your project done.
 We want to complete the project too.

 Treat each moment of your remodel as an exciting adventure.
 Each step of the process will get you closer to your dream space.
 Whether you decide to stay home during the remodel or take the opportunity to vacation with your family, these few weeks of inconvenience are well worth the end result!

 If you are in the early planning stage of your project, here are some great resources: